kwangjong/kwangjong.github.io/_posts/2022-06-27-Forward-and-Backward-Propagation.md

 epoch: 950 prediction: [[0.85]] loss: [[5.89191639e-18]]
 ```

-You can see that after each backpropagation loss is minimizing, and prediction is approaching to the target value `0.85`.
+You can see that, after each backpropagation, the loss is minimized, and prediction is approaching the target value `0.85`.

 Links
 * [Link to the notebook](https://www.kaggle.com/code/kwangjongchoi/forward-and-backward-propagation)